Self-organized quantization and oscillations on continuous fixed-energy sandpiles: Introduction

 \section{Introduction}

 The deterministic fixed-energy sandpile (DFES) model \cite{tang1988critical}, also known as chip-firing game \cite{bjorner1991chip}, is a variant of the classical Bak-Tang-Wiesenfeld (BTW) sandpile model \cite{BTW}, where the driving and dissipation are replaced by constant energy and closed boundary conditions.
 It consists of a non-negative integer-valued field on a network that is updated in discrete time-steps according to a deterministic toppling rule.
-Studies have found an absorbing-state phase transition, with strong dependence on the initial conditions, between active and inactive states \cite{Vespignani_1998, Vespignani_2000, Munoz_2001, Dickman_1998, Dickman_2000, Fey_2010}, Abelian dynamics of the absorbing phase \cite{Dhar90, BAL92, AMR09, FdBMR09} and short-period attractors in the active phase \cite{Bagnoli_2003, Dall_Asta_2006}.
+Studies have found an absorbing-state phase transition, with strong dependence on the initial conditions, between active and inactive states \cite{Vespignani_1998, Vespignani_2000, Munoz_2001, Dickman_1998, Dickman_2000, Fey_2010}, Abelian dynamics of the absorbing phase \cite{Dhar90, BAL92, FdBMR09, FdBMR09} and short-period attractors in the active phase \cite{Bagnoli_2003, Dall_Asta_2006}.
 For semantic consistency, in the following we maintain the term "energy" to refer to the abstract quantity located on each site.
+A variant of the original BTW sandpile model that replaces the integer-valued field by a continuous one, while keeping a dissipative boundary and the slow insertion of energy into the system, has been suggested by Yi-Cheng Zhang \cite{Zhang}.
+In addition to the celebrated self-organized criticality of its discrete counterpart it also shows a self-organized quantization effect that leads to a peaked energy landscape.

 We explore an energy conserving model \cite{Di-urnal} on networks or lattices, where a site's entire energy, a non-negative real number, is distributed to its neighbors at equal shares when the site's energy exceeds a numerical threshold.
 All sites are updated synchronously.
-Since the amount of energy that is distributed from a site depends on the site's energy, the dynamics is non-Abelian.
+Since the amount of energy that is distributed from a site is all of that site's energy, the dynamics is non-Abelian.

 We simulate the dynamics long enough for the system to reach stationary limit cycles, which are usually periodic orbits.
 We investigate the emerging spatio-temporal structure which we characterize by few order parameters and construct phase diagrams to show how the order parameters depend on the average energy $\mu$ and the network geometry.
 We observe self-organized numerical discretization of the energy field, strong non-ergodicity, periodic limit cycle oscillations, stochastic phase transitions, and complex spatio-temporal topologies.
 These findings partially resemble the behavior of discrete DFES, but show a richer spectrum of behavior.